 Website usability testing allows us to determine whether or not users can accomplish specific goals.
-It is part of our user experience design philosophy allows us to collect first hand behavioral data from real users.
+It is part of our user experience design philosophy that allows us to collect first-hand behavioral data from real users.
 Each usability test consists of creating a test plan, conducting the study with actual users, analyzing findings, communicating results, and making design recommendations based on our findings.
 As a result, we save development time and money and reduce guessing and subjective arguing.

 How long does it take?